DavidRandallPeters/UnrealEngine/UE4_022_3rdPerson-H_InputTorque.md

 So where does Magnitude come into it?

-Simply, the greater the value (Magnitude) that's applied to our chosen axis, the greater the torque that's applied to the mesh will be.
+Simply, the greater the value (Magnitude) that's applied to our chosen axis, the greater the force that's applied to the mesh will be.

 <br>